kcdodd/partis-pyproj/README.md

 The backend provides a mechanism to perform an arbitrary operation before any files are copied into either the source or binary distribution:

-Each hook must be a pure python module (a directory with an ``__init__.py`` file), either directly importable or relative to the 'pyproject.toml'.
+Each hook must be a python module (a directory with an ``__init__.py`` file), either directly importable or relative to the 'pyproject.toml'.
 The hook is specified according to the `entry_points` specification, and must resolve to a function that takes the instance of the build system and